Understanding Menopausal Symptoms: How Are Menopause And Anger Linked?

 Bear in mind that vaginal dryness can make sex very painful, leading to not only discomfort, but potential tension between you and your partner.
 He may be confused about why you avoid having sex and assume the problem rests with him, not you.
 It’s important to discuss this calmly with your partner and to take steps toward less painful intercourse.
 Declining estrogen levels can bring on vaginal dryness.
 Your healthcare provider can prescribe estrogen creams or HRT to help with the dryness.
 In addition, commercially available vaginal lubricants can also be helpful.

-Find support for navigating menopause online
+Online support for mental health and navigating menopause

 Getty/Vadym Pastukh